-- shares of our common stock issuable upon the exercise of options outstanding as of December 31, 2018, at a weighted-average exercise price of \$ per share; - shares of common stock reserved for future issuance pursuant to the Galera Therapeutics, Inc. Equity Incentive Plan, or the Existing Equity Incentive Plan; and - shares of common stock reserved for future issuance pursuant to our 2019 Incentive Award Plan, or the 2019 Plan, which will become effective upon the effectiveness of the registration statement of which this prospectus forms a part.
+- 15,670,977 shares of our common stock issuable upon the exercise of options outstanding as of September 30, 2019, at a weighted-average exercise price of \$0.79 per share; - 2,477,856 shares of common stock reserved for future issuance pursuant to the Galera Therapeutics, Inc. Equity Incentive Plan, or the Existing Equity Incentive Plan; - shares of common stock reserved for future issuance pursuant to our 2019 Incentive Award Plan, or the 2019 Plan, which will become effective on the day prior to the first public trading date of our common stock; and - shares of common stock reserved for future issuance pursuant to our 2019 Employee Stock Purchase Plan, or the 2019 ESPP, which will become effective on the day prior to the first public trading date of our common stock.